avk/avk.github.io/_case_studies/secure-reader-threading.md

 </p>

 <details>
-  <p>Everyone was excited we were bringing threading to Secure Reader (SR).
+  <p>Everyone was excited we were bringing threading to Secure Reader (<abbr title="Secure Reader">SR</abbr>).
 But most people asked why we weren't decrypting the entire thread of previous messages.</p>

   <p>
     How I defended my design of one previous message at a time: